Seifalla/Student-Search/README.md

 is not taking any course

-Check for file open errors.
-You can terminate the program when the first open error occurs.
+The program checks for file open errors.
+It terminates when the first open error occurs.
 For example, if the studentcourses.txt file cannot be opened, the program will display (then quit the program): studentcourses.txt file cannot be opened!
-Do not use any directory names in your program.
-The sec1students.txt, sec2students.txt and studentcourses.txt files are in the current working directory.
-The C++ program must compile and execute from your current working directory.